AnastasiaBelenkii/automated-sample-test-suite/README.md

 # Hands-on automated mobile testing project

-In this repo, cloned from the official VLC-Android repo (see description), I write my own build and test Github Action.
-Currently, the CI script only builds the debug version of the application APK.
-Future steps:
+In this repo, I attempt to add an automated build and test CI pipeline to VLC-Android's codebase.
+I added a hello-world/stub UI test at application/vlc-android/androidTest/ExampleUiTest.kt, and attempted to automate the process of building the application and running the tests on an emulated android device.
+Many improvements are possible:

-1. Assemble tests
+1. Conversion to/addition of Appium for cross-platform capabilities and nicer testing environment
-2. Run existing tests on android emulator
+2. Better test sharding/parallelization
-3. Add new Espresso test cases
+3. Retry handling
-4. Switch frameworks to Appium
+4. Device/strategy matrix

-5. Testing to be cross-platform
+and much more.
+Hope this repo is of use to any viewers.
+Below is the original README for VLC-Android.